smartemailing/types/README.md

 URL based on `Nette\Http\Url` (`https://www.google.com/search?q=all+work+and+no+play+makes+jack+a+dull+boy`)

+- all spaces in string are urlencoded
+- all non-ascii characters are urlencoded

 Type-specific methods:
 - `getAuthority() : string` returns authority (`www.google.com`)
 - `getHost() : string` returns Host (`www.google.com`)